mefengl/note-faroe/docs/pages/email-password/email-verification.md

 }
 ```

-Like in the sign up process, use `Faroe.createUserEmailVerificationRequest()` to create a new email verification request and link it to the current user.
+Like in the sign up process, use `Faroe.createUserEmailVerificationRequest()` to create a new email verification request.
 This method has rate limiting built-in to prevent DoS attacks targetting your email servers.
 However, consider adding some kind of bot and spam protection.

 ```ts
 import { FaroeError } from "@faroe/sdk";